owulveryck/blog/content/post/ruby-zmq-go.md

 Received  Ruby says Hello
 ```

+# End of show

+That's it for now.
+I think I'm facing a bug in the ruby implementation of the libzmq I'm using.
-I've found an [issue](https://github.com/chuckremes/ffi-rzmq/issues/118)...
-I will check again later, or I will try on another environement
+Indeed, I've found an [issue](https://github.com/chuckremes/ffi-rzmq/issues/118)...

+I will check again later, or I will try on another environement but the essential is here.